ThomUK/SPCreporter/README.md

 [Get Started
 vignette](https://thomuk.github.io/SPCreporter/articles/get_started.html) -
-Start here to produce your first reprot using data that is bundled into this package.
+Start here to produce your first report using data that is bundled into this package.

 [Creating multiple